 Unfortunately, this beef had a sweetness that screamed teriyaki, not bulgogi.
 I decreased the sugar from 6 tablespoons to 4, increased the soy sauce from 2 to 3 tablespoons, and for savoriness, doubled the garlic cloves to four and added ¼ cup of chopped onion—an ingredient I had seen in some bulgogi recipes.
 I pureed the mixture (also common) and then marinated and cooked the beef as before.
 Much better: The sweetness was still apparent but much more tempered.

 The meat tasted great and wasn't dry, but it was a bit chewy, since the thin pieces couldn't help but be cooked well beyond medium-rare.
-Many bulgogi recipes address this issue by including certain fruits, such as pear, for the enzymes they contain that supposedly tenderize meat.
-But I found that tossing the beef with baking soda (our go-to treatment for tenderizing meat) and letting it sit for a few minutes before marinating it was more effective, as pear and other fruits turned the surface of the meat mushy (for details, see “Try a Little Tenderness [But Not Too Much]”).
+Many bulgogi recipes address this issue by including certain fruits, such as pear, for the enzymes they contain that tenderize meat.
+But I found that tossing the beef with baking soda (our go-to treatment for tenderizing meat) and letting it sit for a few minutes yielded better results in my tests, as pear and other fruits turned the surface of the meat mushy during the 30-minute marinade (for details, see “Try a Little Tenderness”).

 But I had one more question about the marinade: The test kitchen learned long ago that marinades do most of their work on the meat's surface, and my thin slices were nearly all surface.
 What's more, the beef was cooking directly in its marinade.
 Was soaking the slices for 30 minutes superfluous?
 When tasting three batches—one marinated for 30 minutes, one for 15 minutes, and another just before cooking—no one could detect a difference.
 A quick soak just before cooking was the way to go.